Psaki Drags Reporter Who Accuses Her Of Citing Polls Too Much

-Category: World Politics Hits: 4Silly man with the British accent.
+Category: World Politics Hits: 8Silly man with the British accent.
 Trying to scare Jen Psaki.
 Hasn't he learned she is the one to fear?
 Listen to this dude try to trip up the best press secretary in my lifetime.
 "Isn't it a little bit dangerous to be always citing the polls, though?
 For all your credibility to rest with polls?" he asked.
 Ooooo.
 Dangerous.
 Scaaarry.
 Furthermore, it's not like all Psaki ever cites are polls, and all the administration's credibility rests with polls.
 But that's a different issue.
 Psaki isn't about to shy away from dismantling the dude's stupidity right where it is on his own terms.
 "Do you not think the American people's view is important as it relates to what elected officials do on the Hill?" she asked him.
 "Sure, don't polls change a lot, whereas elected officials are elected officials?" he said.
 Yes, elected officials are, indeed elected officials...that's a true, um, statement...and...and?
 Was he saying elected officials never change?
 Or that the changing opinions of Americans don't influence how elected officials behave?
 Lord, I'm so tired.
 Luckily, Psaki is not tired.
 "There's been pretty consistent support for infrastructure.
 It's an important point," she responded, shutting him down.
 "We feel like it's an important point when we talk about bipartisanship.
 We're talking about how we meet the needs of the American people.
 Republicans, Independents, Democrats," she insisted.

 Read more https://crooksandliars.com/2021/04/psaki-drags-reporter-who-accuses-her